Motion to Adorn

 Because you'll be

 a better fur parent to that cat.
-Does your partner or significant other love to give the dog Arby's big beef and cheddar?
-Dog farts be damned.
+Does your partner or significant other love to give the dog Arby's big beef and cheddar dog farts?
+Be damned.

 Does your birding group also look for lizards, but you want to keep your eye on the birds?
-Submit your animal cases at maximumfun.org slash JJHO.
+Submit your animal cases at maximumfun.org slash JJ Ho.

 No case is too big or too small.
 We judges them all.

-And hey, I just want to emphasize, you, person with headphones in your ears, who's listened all the way through the credits of this episode of Judge John Hodgman, we are talking to you right now.
+And hey, I just want to emphasize you, person with headphones in your ears, who's listened all the way through the credits of this episode of Judge John Hodgman.
+We are talking to you right now.

-We actually do want you. to submit disputes at maximumfund.org slash JJHO.
+We actually do want you to submit disputes at maximumfund.org slash JJHO.
+Don't leave it to be the responsibility of others.

 So please go to maximumfund.org slash JJHO.